Plant DetailShow Menu

 Description

-Campanula glomerata, or Clustered Bellflower, is a herbaceous, clumping, perennial that grows well in average, medium moisture, well-drained soil in full sun or part shade.
-Most species of Campanula perform best in areas with cool nights, but Clustered Bellflower will grow in the southeast in moist soils and partial shade.
+This plant grows well in average, medium moisture, well-drained soil and prefers full sun to part shade.
 If your summer climate is cool, site the plant in full sun; however, if the summer climate is hot, you will have more success with a site in partial shade.
 Regardless of the site, the plant requires regular moisture.
+To encourage reblooming, promptly deadhead or remove spent flower stems.
+The clustered bellflower naturalizes by rhizomes and can be invasive, particularly in moist soils.
+To keep the plant growing vigorously while preventing it from spreading indiscriminately, divide the clumps in the fall every 3 to 5 years.
+This plant can self-seed and spread.

 See this plant in the following landscape: